 Alpa V. Patel, Ph.D.

-Almost 27 percent of people aged 65 to 74 and over a quarter of the population aged 50 to 64 said that they are inactive, according to a
+Almost 27 percent of people aged 65 to 74 and over a quarter of the population aged 50 to 64 said that they are inactive, according to a survey recently carried out by the Centers for Disease Control and Prevention (CDC.)

 "[Our] findings," Dr. Patel explained to MNT, "are encouraging for the many individuals who do not currently engage in a physical activity regimen as they can achieve tremendous health benefits from simply walking."